 The right board portal software helps a board maintain good corporate governance by making board policies, company strategic plans, risk guidance, and other core governance documents easy to search and access securely, plus making it easier to prepare for board meetings and engage everyone in board decisions.

-Aprio board portal software makes it efficient to ensure good corporate governance by:
+Aprio board portal software makes it efficient to ensure good corporate governance with:

-• Providing a convenient way for board members to review board materials, ask questions, and annotate documents – and on any device
+- A convenient way for board members to review board materials, ask questions, and annotate documents – on any device

 See related: 5 benefits of corporate governance software